| Title: | Generate test matrices |

 value of main diagonal |

-involutory matrix and ill-conditioned.
+a n-byn involutory matrix and ill-conditioned.

 It is a diagonally scaled version of a Hilbert matrix.